natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/P.108A%20serie%202.md

 * 102 mm cannon can prove devastating on a direct hit
 * Large amount of ammo for the cannon
-* Two turrets with two guns each are placed on the distant engines allowing for more guns to face backwards
+* Two turrets with two 12.7 mm guns each are placed on the distant engines allowing for more guns to face backwards
 * Survivability of a four-engined heavy bomber
 * Slow enough that enemy fighters have less time to fire and will often overshoot

 '''Cons:'''

+* Atrocious flight performance
+** Very poor turn rate, roll rate, climb rate, and energy retention, incapable of flying to intercept anything ** Will be outran and outturned by almost every plane it may face ** Difficult to take off without flaps due to low horsepower engines
-* Massive target
+* Massive target, very easy to spot and hit
-* Somewhat inaccurate cannon and sluggish airframe make lining up shots very difficult
-* Relatively weak defensive armament
-* Gunners are bunched together and easily knocked out
-* Turrets on the engines cannot face forwards
-* Head on attacks are usually fatal
 * Prone to fuel tank fire due to tremendous fuel load
-* No suspended ordnance options
-* Difficult to take off without flaps due to low horsepower engines
+* Awful offensive capabilities
+** Inaccurate downward-pointing cannon and sluggish handling make lining up shots very difficult ** No suspended ordnance options, thus leaving the unreliable 102 mm cannon as the only "offensive" option
+* Relatively weak defensive armament, even for its BR ** Gunners are bunched together and easily knocked out ** Turrets on the engines cannot face forwards, making any head-ons a death sentence

 == History ==
 <!--''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).''-->